anowarzz/assignment-1-typescript/README.md

-# 1. How does TypeScript help in improving code quality and project maintainability?
+# Blog 1.
+How does TypeScript help in improving code quality and project maintainability?

 When you are building small projects or experimenting with your own ideas, then JavaScript is great to go with.
 It’s a fast, flexible, high-level language that is easy to write and execute.
 But if you start building any big project and your codebase starts growing and you collaborate with team members, then JavaScript can become messy and unpredictable.
 That’s when TypeScript steps into the game as a lifesaver for you and your team members.